vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 **Q**.
 How do we know at runtime that pointer `protocol` will execute a right function(of the object pointed to)?

 **A**.
 In general, we don't know the exact type of the object `protocol` addresses at each invocation of `authenticate()`.
 We do know, however, that through `protocol` we can access the virtual table associated with the object's class.
-And the address of virtual table is fixed throughout the inheritance hierarchy.
-Again we also that index of function `authenticate()` is fixed throughout the inheritance hierarchy.
+And the offset of `vptr` is fixed throughout the inheritance hierarchy.
+Again we also that index of function `authenticate()` in virtual table is fixed throughout the inheritance hierarchy.
 This way right `authenticate()` function execution will be guaranteed.

 **Q**.
 What if there is derived class having more that one base class?